obsidiansystems/hydra-pay/README.md

 #### Subscribing to State Changes

 A lot of the time the logic for your DApp or Light Wallet will include waiting for certain state changes to take place.
-To be convenient for developers and to avoid unecessary complications and resource usage of polling, you can subscribe to state changes of certain heads.
+To be convenient for developers and to avoid unnecessary complications and resource usage of polling, you can subscribe to state changes of certain heads.
 If you create a head you should subscribe to it as well.

 Example payload: